Woman dies after being set on fire in Winston-Salem by son, police say

 WINSTON-SALEM, N.C.
-(WGHP) — A woman died after being set on fire Monday morning on Lyons Street in Winston-Salem, according to a Winston-Salem Police Department news release.
+(WGHP) — A woman died after being set on fire Monday morning by her son on Lyons Street in Winston-Salem, according to a Winston-Salem Police Department news release.

 At 10:39 a.m., officers responded to 1946 Lyons Street when they were told someone had been set on fire.

-Arriving officers found a 72-year-old woman on the porch of her home who had been set on fire.
-Officers were able to extinguish the fire.
+Arriving officers found 72-year-old Joanna Parker on the porch of her home.
+She had been set on fire, and police say officers were able to extinguish the fire.

 The investigation revealed that her son, James Parker, 48, of Winston-Salem, was upset with her, poured gasoline on her and set her on fire.